Your Right To Be Paid

 If my employer changes my shift at the last minute, do they have to pay me extra?

 Depends on what city you work in.
 In Seattle, very large retail and food businesses must provide extra pay for schedule changes or to work shifts less than 10 hours apart (see the Secure Scheduling section of the Seattle Labor Standards ordinance).
-Outside of Seattle, an employer is not required by law to give you advance notice about your shift changing, or pay extra if they make your shift longer or shorter.
+Outside of Seattle, an employer is not required by law to give you advance notice about your shift changing, or pay extra if they make your shift longer or shorter however if you have a union at work, you contract may provide for this.

 Can my employer ask me to work off the clock?